Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Discussion

 \item \textbf{Investigating Alternative Transfer Mechanisms:} The current work assumes direct parameter transfer with adaptation of generator forms.
 Future research could explore: \begin{itemize} \item Fine-tuning a subset of layers of the $S_m$-adapted QNN using a small amount of $m$-city data (few-shot transfer). \item Layer-wise transfer strategies, where earlier layers (potentially capturing more general features) are transferred, and later layers are re-initialized or fine-tuned. \item Methods for transforming or adapting the parameters $\theta_n^*$ themselves to better suit the $m$-city problem, perhaps guided by the change in $T_{e_{n+1}}$ to $T_{e_{m+1}}$. \end{itemize}

-\item \textbf{Impact of Noise:} Extending the analysis to include the effects of quantum hardware noise on the generalization error in the source task and on the transfer penalty $\mathcal{D}_{n \rightarrow m}$ is crucial for assessing practical applicability on near-term quantum devices.
+\item \textbf{Impact of Noise:} The N4 hardware result establishes that the dense $L=1$ EQC at $n=10$ on Quantinuum trapped-ion hardware sits in a low-signal regime where the per-decision top-2 Q-margin ($\sim 6\times 10^{-3}$) is at or below its propagated sampling error at 4096 shots, and the statevector margin sweep shows the margin collapsing as $n^{-2.1}$, so the required shot budget grows as ${\sim}n^{4.3}$ (Appendix~\ref{app:shot-complexity}); this is a hard limit on the approach with the present ansatz.
+Extending the analysis to include the effects of quantum hardware noise on the generalization error in the source task and on the transfer penalty $\mathcal{D}_{n \rightarrow m}$ --- and on the per-edge contrast of the $\langle Z_iZ_j\rangle$ observable family at fixed shot budget --- is crucial for assessing practical applicability on near-term quantum devices.
+A noise-aware transfer bound that quantifies the B3 execution penalty alongside the B2 transfer penalty is a natural theoretical next step.

-\item \textbf{Broader Applicability:} While we focused on TSP, the approach of adapting Theorem 1 and introducing a transfer penalty term could potentially be applied to other hard combinatorial optimization problems with underlying permutation symmetries (such as Quadratic Assignment Problem, Flowship Scheduling Problem), where equivariant QRL agents can be trained and generalization bounds applied similarly. \end{itemize}
+\item \textbf{Broader Applicability:} While we focused on TSP, the approach of adapting Theorem~\ref{thm:final-performance} and introducing a transfer penalty term could potentially be applied to other hard combinatorial optimization problems with underlying permutation symmetries (Quadratic Assignment Problem, Flowshop Scheduling, MAX-CUT, MIS), where equivariant QRL agents can be trained and analogous bounds derived.
+The functional form of the lifted-policy smoothness profile $\Psi(n,m)$ would take a different shape depending on the task family, and the conditional graphon refinement of Corollary~\ref{cor:graphon} would require re-verification of the cut-norm Lipschitz hypothesis in each new setting.
+Appendix~\ref{app:beyond-tsp} outlines how the same equivariant-policy template changes for several of these symmetric CO families. \end{itemize}

+The broader message of this work is that the discussion of quantum machine learning at scale must engage simultaneously with theory, simulation, and hardware.
+The same architecture that is elegant on paper may be infeasible on tensor networks and intractable on hardware --- and these facts may share a single topological cause that paper-level analysis alone cannot expose.
+We hope the unified multi-backend pipeline introduced here will become a methodological standard for the field.

-In conclusion,the theoretical bound derived in this paper provides a foundational step towards understanding the capabilities and limitations of zero-shot transfer for equivariant QRL agents.
-It emphasizes that while symmetry offers powerful advantages for learning, the challenges of transferring knowledge across different problem scales are non-trivial and warrant careful theoretical and empirical investigation.
+In conclusion, the conditional diagnostic transfer bound and the multi-backend, multi-vendor experimental campaign together suggest that the canonical all-to-all EQC transfers well at small sizes and modest size jumps but runs into three identifiable barriers --- backend-induced signal loss, large source--target jumps, and finite-shot hardware-execution penalty --- that share a common topological cause and admit a common architectural fix.
+The framing of this paper is therefore deliberately diagnostic rather than triumphant: symmetry offers powerful advantages for learning, but the challenges of transferring knowledge across problem scales are non-trivial, structural, and warrant careful theoretical and empirical investigation.
+The sparse-connectivity equivariant ansatz of Appendix~\ref{app:linear-eqc}, developed into a full architecture with end-to-end hardware execution at $n\!\ge\!50$, is in our view the most promising single next step.